 Acne is a common skin condition involving the oil-producing glands in the skin.
-Acne spots (often called zits or blemishes) can include blackheads, whiteheads, pimples, and large, red, painful bumps and cysts.
-See more on the symptoms of acne.
+Symptoms: Acne spots (sometimes called zits or blemishes) can include blackheads, whiteheads, pimples, and large, red, painful bumps and cysts.
+For more on Acne Symptoms.

 Who gets acne?
 You are not alone!